 One actuator bolt can be removed from leaning down from above and using a ring spanner.
 The other requires the same ring spanner to be used from underneath the car.

 The car has to be jacked on front nearside and the wheel and wheel arch trim taken off.
 This is to provide the space to remove the remaining bolts holding the actuator in place.
 An extended socket set is needed to turn the bolt, as there is insufficient space for a ring spanner.
-It is a tight space for the socket set to locate through and required one person from above to help locate the socket onto the screw head.
+It is a tight space for the socket set to locate through and required one person from above to help locate the socket onto the bolt head.

 Removing the wheel to gain access appears to be far easier than removing a whole load more pieces in the engine compartment